Harry Potter filming locations: visit the real-life Godric’s Hollow and one of the most beautiful small towns in Britain!

 UNIQUE ARCHITECTURE OF LAVENHAM

-There is much more to Lavenham than its Harry Potter reference.
+There is much more to Lavenham than its connection to Godric’s Hollow and it’s a great place to visit for anyone, even if they are not Harry Potter fans.

 Lavenham is often referred to as ‘England’s finest medieval village’ and not without reason.